Thailand With Autistic Children

 Thailand’s airport experience is usually structured rather than chaotic.
 That difference matters for autistic travellers.

-Step 3: Choosing Where to Base Yourself
+Step 3: Where to stay in Thailand with kids

 Thailand offers very different environments depending on where you choose to stay.
 Picking the right base is one of the most important decisions you will make.